Gang Bang (song): Live performance and controversy

 "Gang Bang" was added to the setlist of the MDNA Tour (2012), and performed as the third song.
 In the performance, Madonna attacks several of her dancers with a fake gun in a moving "Paradise Motel", as blood spattered in the backdrop screens.
-The performance was condemned by groups like Mothers Against Guns, who said the singer should "know better."
-Audience member reactions were pretty severe, with one commenting, "We're dancing and all of a sudden people started realizing what the song was," said concert-goer Aaron Fransua, 25, who was in section 120.
-"We all just stood there.
-Everybody who was around me all had shock on their face.
-I heard a lot of 'wows'," Fransua said.
+The performance was condemned by groups like Mothers Against Guns, who said the singer should "know better".
+Audience member reactions were pretty severe, with one commenting, "We're dancing and all of a sudden people started realizing what the song was".
 A member of her tour staff told The Huffington Post that "Madonna would rather cancel her show than censor her art.
 Her entire career, she has fought against people telling her what she can and cannot do.
-She's not about to start listening to them now."
+She's not about to start listening to them now".
 Madonna herself explained the use of guns in a letter:

-"I do not condone violence or the use of guns," she wrote.
+"I do not condone violence or the use of guns", she wrote.
 "Rather they are symbols of wanting to appear strong and wanting to find a way to stop feelings that I find hurtful or damaging.
-In my case I want to stop the lies and hypocrisy of the church, the intolerance of many narrow minded cultures and societies I have experienced throughout my life and in some cases the pain I have felt from having my heart broken."
+In my case I want to stop the lies and hypocrisy of the church, the intolerance of many narrow minded cultures and societies I have experienced throughout my life and in some cases the pain I have felt from having my heart broken".